Barbara P

 Classical Argument

 A classical argument is a more traditional form of an argumentative essay.
-It focuses on presenting logical evidence to support your point of view in an effort to convince the audience.
+It focuses on presenting logical evidence to support your point of view to convince the audience.

 Here's a Classical Argumentative Essay Outline Template for you: